sirixdb/sirixdb.github.io/transactional-cursor-api.md

   ...
 }
 ```
-Thus, the only visible change in the API regarding JSON and XML resources is the method call `Databases.openJsonDatabase(Path)`
+Thus, the only visible change in the API regarding JSON and XML resources is the method call `Databases.openJsonDatabase`
-instead of `Databases.openXmlDatabase(Path)`.
+instead of `Databases.openXmlDatabase`.
 Note, that also the types of the database/resource and transaction have changed, but for brevity we use Java's type inference rules and the `var` keyword.
-Note, that we now have to use a transaction, which is able to modify the resource (of type `NodeTrx`) instead of a read-only transaction (`beginNodeTrx()` instead of `beginNodeReadOnlyTrx()`).
-Thus we have to start the single read-write transaction on a resource and make sure, that we commit and properly close the transaction.
+Note, that you have to use a read-write transaction, which is able to modify the resource (of type `NodeTrx`) instead of a read-only transaction (`beginNodeTrx` instead of `beginNodeReadOnlyTrx`).
+Thus, you have to start the single read-write transaction on a resource and make sure, that you commit and properly close the transaction.

 Note, that it's best to open the transaction in the enclosing `try-with-resources` statement.
-We can reuse the transaction handle
-after issuing a `commit()`.
+You can reuse the transaction handle after issuing a `commit`.

 ### Simple Update Methods

-Once we navigated to the node we want to change, we can either update, for instance, the name or the value depending on the node type.
+Once you've navigated to the node you want to change, you can either update, for instance, the name or the value depending on the node type.

 ```java
 // Cursor resides on an element node.